01 of 13

 Decorating Your Home for Winter

-The holidays are over, your Christmas ornaments are packed away; but Old Man Winter is still howling outside, and it sure would be nice to add a dose of cheer to your home.
-Luckily, it's easy to decorate for winter – the key is to use natural elements, touches of greenery, a bit of shine, and the soothing tint of winter white.
-Check out the lovely living room shown here – it's from blog The Lily Pad Cottage – for a preview of winter decorating done right.Continue to 2 of 15 below.
+When Old Man Winter is howling outside, it's a good idea to add a dose of cheer to your home.
+Luckily, it's easy to decorate for winter—the key is to use natural elements, touches of greenery, a bit of shine, and the soothing hue of winter white.
+This lovely living room featured on The Lily Pad Cottage is an example of winter decorating done right.Continue to 2 of 13 below.

 DIY Tea Light Log

-Looking for a unique way to cheer up your winter living room while adding a touch of romantic glow?
-Then visit Home Stories A to Z and learn how to make the wonderful tea light log shown here.
-You don't need any fancy supplies: just a dry, interesting log, piece of driftwood, or branch trimming, a set of tea light candles, and a drill.
-You can substitute faux flames for the candles, if you prefer.Continue to 3 of 15 below.
+A fun way to cheer up your winter living room is by adding a touch of romantic glow.
+Home Stories A to Z has a great tutorial for making a wonderful tea light log.
+You don't need any fancy supplies—just a dry, interesting log or branch trimming, a set of tea light candles, and a drill.
+You can substitute battery operated faux flames for traditional candles, if you prefer.Continue to 3 of 13 below.

 Decorate the Fireplace Mantel

-If you're lucky enough to have a fireplace mantel, make it the star of your winter decor.
-Candles, a garland of "snowballs," a bit of winter greenery, and most of all, the adorable winter-welcoming sign – get the full instructions at Hymns and Verses – turn this mantel into a celebration of all things winter.Continue to 4 of 15 below.
+If you're lucky enough to have a fireplace mantel, make it the star of your winter design scheme.
+Jazz up your mantel with candles, a garland of "snowballs," a bit of winter greenery, and an adorable welcome sign.
+Hymns and Verses have even more creative ideas that will turn your mantel into a celebration of all things winter.Continue to 4 of 13 below.

 Simple Winter Centerpiece

-The best winter centerpieces are filled with a variety of natural elements, not just flowers.
-Here, blog Home Stories A to Z shows off a gorgeous centerpiece focused on a silvery urn filled with a shed deer antler, small pine cones, a few clippings of greenery, and a couple of sprigs of winter-blooming flowers.
-Though simple in design, the result is spectacular.Continue to 5 of 15 below.
+The best winter tablescapes utilize a variety of natural elements, not just flowers.
+Home Stories A to Z features a gorgeous example of a silver urn filled with a shed deer antler, small pine cones, a few clippings of greenery, and a couple of sprigs of winter-blooming flowers.
+Though simple in design, the finished product is unique and spectacular.Continue to 5 of 13 below.

 DIY Wooden Pallet Box

-If you like mason jars and rustic wood, why not combine the two for an easy, inexpensive, and unusual piece of winter decor?
-Blogger House by Hoff shows you how to turn reclaimed wood from an old pallet into the rustic box shown here.
-Add mason jars decorated with twine and small chalkboard pendants, then finish the scenario with fir sprigs, whether real or faux.
-What a nice way to spice up your winter dining table, coffee table, mantelpiece, foyer, or bedroom dresser.Continue to 7 of 15 below.
+If you like mason jars and rustic wood, consider combining the two for an easy and unusual piece of winter decor.
+House by Hoff shows you how to turn reclaimed wood from an old pallet into a rustic box.
+Add mason jars decorated with twine and small chalkboard pendants, then finish the scenario with fir sprigs.
+Use this box to spice up your winter dining table, coffee table, mantel, foyer, or bedroom dresser.Continue to 7 of 13 below.

 Decorate Your Front Door for Winter